 "Once you are consciously aware that dating people who are your type doesn't equate to happiness, you can open your eyes that what is familiar is not necessarily good.
 Try not to judge people quickly but rather allow the relationship to grow and become more comfortable with change," says California-based psychologist Diane Strachowski, Ed.D.

-You’re stuck in an unhealthy relationship pattern.
+When you continue to date someone who is your "type," you're staying stuck in an unhealthy relationship pattern.
 Another important reason why it’s in your best interest to date someone who isn’t your typical type is that it can help break a detrimental relationship pattern.
 In fact, you may not even realize that you’re dating the same kind of person over again, such as continually dating someone who can’t or won't commit, or whom you’re trying to fix.
-"That being said, if you’ve experienced a pattern of chaotic, deceitful, abusive, or uncaring dating experiences, then I would urge you to seek some guidance from a licensed mental health provider," says Curry.
+"That being said, if you’ve experienced a pattern of chaotic, deceitful, abusive, or uncaring dating experiences, then I would urge you to seek some guidance from a licensed mental health provider," says Dr. Curry.
 "A competent and qualified therapist can help you work through underlying issues that may be standing in the way of the relationship you want."

-You’ll challenge your comfort zone.
-While scanning online profiles for a specific "look" has become a quick way to navigate through thousands of options, says Julie Ingenohl, a Glastonbury, Connecticut-based Licensed Marriage and Family Therapist, "when we consistently opt for looks first, we miss out on the big picture.
+What's more, dating someone who isn't your "type" will challenge you to get outside of your comfort zone.
+While scanning online profiles for a specific "look" has become a quick way to navigate through thousands of options, says Julie Ingenohl, a Connecticut-based Licensed Marriage and Family Therapist, "when we consistently opt for looks first, we miss out on the big picture.
 Who is this person?
 What are their strengths as a human being?
 What kind of heart do they have?
 Will they treat me right?"
 Ingenohl's suggestion, particularly with online dating is this: "Scan until you find someone who is not your typical type.
 Continue to look at their picture until you find one attractive feature, then click and read their profile.
 In this way, you can begin to retrain your brain on how it finds beauty."

 Turn off any unnecessary filters you might have set on your dating apps—this alone can help you branch out and connect with someone you might not have otherwise.